 To be eligible for an employer-specific work permit, applicants must:

-• Have a valid job offer from a Canadian employer
+Have a valid job offer from a Canadian employer

-• Obtain a positive Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC), unless exempt
+Obtain a positive Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC), unless exempt

-• Meet the specific requirements outlined in the job offer
+Meet the specific requirements outlined in the job offer

 Application Process for Employer-Specific Work Permits

-1. Job Offer: Secure a job offer from a Canadian employer.
+Job Offer: Secure a job offer from a Canadian employer.

-3. Gather Documents: Collect necessary documents, including the job offer letter, LMIA (if applicable), and proof of qualifications.
+Gather Documents: Collect necessary documents, including the job offer letter, LMIA (if applicable), and proof of qualifications.

-4. Complete Application: Fill out the application form and pay the required fees.
+Complete Application: Fill out the application form and pay the required fees.

-5. Submit Application: Send your application to the appropriate immigration office.
+Submit Application: Send your application to the appropriate immigration office.

-6. Await Decision: Processing times can vary based on the application type and volume.
+Await Decision: Processing times can vary based on the application type and volume.

 Types of Work Permits in Canada

 Now that we understand the two main categories of work permits, let’s delve into the various types of work permits available under each category.
+Additionally, the Canadian Experience Class (CEC) serves as a pathway to permanent residency for those with Canadian work experience.

 1. Temporary Foreign Worker Program (TFWP)

-The TFWP allows Canadian employers to hire foreign workers to fill temporary labor shortages.
+The TFWP allows Canadian employers to hire foreign workers to fill temporary labour shortages.
 This program requires employers to obtain an LMIA, which confirms that no Canadian citizen or permanent resident is available to do the job.

 2. International Mobility Program (IMP)